Veg Christmas Dinner & Wine Ideas

 Best Christmas Wines for a Vegan Celebration

-With 95% of Vintage Roots’ wines suitable for vegans, there’s no shortage of choice but here’s a vegan case of six of the best wine for a vegan Christmas
+With 95% of Vintage Roots’ wines suitable for vegans (see all our vegan wines here), there’s no shortage of choice but here’s a vegan case of six of the best wines for a vegan Christmas

 Champagne Fleury Blanc de Noirs … Multiple award-winning and long-term favourite with Vintage Roots customers.
 As stylish as it is delicious.

 The Italians love their vegetables and many of their red wines are just made to help the flavours of our plant friends sing!
-The cracking Barbera d’Alba from Camparo di Mauro Drocco would be a gorgeous wine to have at the Vegan Christmas table this year.
+The San Vito Chianti would be a cracking red wine to have at the vegan Christmas table this year.

 Pinot Noir is another grape that can have the sort of earthy, fungal notes that make it good with vegan dishes.
 We love the irresistible Walnut Block Pinot Noir.